 The key risk is that grants will not be used for the purpose for which they were given and this is managed by requiring a timely report from each recipient.
-One grant was paid back during the year from the Acid Survivors Trust as they were unable to proceed with the intended project.

 The main uncertainty is the long-term investment performance of the endowment and the impact of a sustained underperformance.
-This managed by a regular review of the investment policies and a suitably diverse asset allocation to adapt to anticipated market performance.
+This is managed by a regular review of the investment policies and a suitably diverse asset allocation to adapt to anticipated market performance.
 The rate of spend is reviewed in light of the longer term return on assets and commitments.